HumorRank: A Tournament-Based Leaderboard for Evaluating Humor Generation in Large Language Models: Stable Elo Shuffle Audit

 where $R_{m, k}^{(T)}$ represents the final rating of model $m$ after iterating through all $T = 10,800$ matches in the $k$-th shuffled permutation.

-In our experiments, we set $N=10$ to ensure convergence.
-To empirically validate that this methodology produces a rigid transitive hierarchy rather than high-variance noise, we measured the standard deviation of final ratings across the permutations:
+In our experiments, we set $N=10$ as the shuffle count used for the reported audit statistics.
+To empirically quantify residual order sensitivity, we measured the standard deviation of final ratings across the permutations:

 Tracking this distribution across both the primary (Llama 3.3 70B) and validation (Qwen 2.5 72B) judges for all 9 contestants yielded the following internal stability metrics on a base 1000-point scale: \begin{itemize} \item \textbf{Maximum Variance:} Bounded strictly at $\sigma_{max} = 37.5$ Elo points across all models. \item \textbf{Mean Variance:} Clustered tightly around $\bar{\sigma} \approx 29.5$ Elo points. \end{itemize}